omunroe-com/books-2/restructuredtext/restructuredtext.rst

 with a specific heading level.
 Therefore, it is very important to be consistent with heading levels through a document.

-The Python documentation has the following convention (with analogous heading levels in HTML), which may be followed:
+Python documentation has the following convention (with analogous heading levels in HTML), which may be followed:

 * ``#`` with overline and centered title text using 2 spaces at the left edge, for parts (H1 in master documents in Sphinx) [#]_